rviscarra/blog/content/en/post/webrtc-gspeech.md

 way or another, there's been an increase on feature requests that involve speech to text, sentiment analysis, natural language understanding and computer vision.

-Almost everytime one of these features is implemented it requires a considerable amount of engineering resources, probably because the available [tools](https://doc-kurento.readthedocs.io/en/6.9.0/user/writing_modules.html#opencv-module) have a steep learning curve or aren't a good match for the specific use case.
+Almost every time one of these features is implemented it requires a considerable amount of engineering resources, probably because the available [tools](https://doc-kurento.readthedocs.io/en/6.9.0/user/writing_modules.html#opencv-module) have a steep learning curve or aren't a good match for the specific use case.